 Loss of health or youthfulness or mobility.
 A retirement that represents loss of satisfying work and social interaction with co-workers.

-A broken heart; a broken family; a divorce from someone you thought you’d be married to for the rest of your life.
+A broken heart; a broken family; a divorce from someone you thought who love and cherish you for the rest of your life.

 Loss of a child to drugs, or bulimia, or war; a friend to cancer, or heart disease.